-Creating precursor liver cells from stem cellsJune 8th, 2011 in Medical research /
+Creating precursor liver cells from stem cellsJune 8, 2011 in Medicine & Health / Medical research

 (Medical Xpress) -- Scientists from the Departments of Biology & Biochemistry and Pharmacy & Pharmacology have discovered a new way to create precursor liver cells from stem cells, with the potential to impact on the testing of new medicines.